openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-A *function call expression* is used to call a function (see :ref:`Function Declarations`), a variable of a function type (:ref:`Function Types`), or a lambda expression (see :ref:`Lambda Expressions`):
+*Function call expression* is used to call a function (see :ref:`Function Declarations`), a variable of a function type (:ref:`Function Types`), or a lambda expression (see :ref:`Lambda Expressions`):